-We all know that to be successful you need to learn how to write copy, you need to discover how to really tap into your target audiences pain, show them you understand and offer them solutions.
+We all know that to be successful, you need to learn how to write copy for your OMG blog.
+You need to discover how to really tap into your target audiences pain, show them you understand and offer them solutions.
 It is all about capturing emotions and encouraging people to buy from you, isn’t it?
+But watch out…nothing is new!

 Yes, of course, you want people to buy and yes, of course, you want to make money and, if you are a great person with a great product or service, then you absolutely MUST get that message out there and help many others to achieve their dreams and create success too.